nagi49000/efk-opentelemetry-play/README.md

 ### Observability

+This is a main section, accessed in Kibana.
+From the hamburger icon on the top left, one can click on Observability.

 #### Services

 In Kibana, from the hamburger icon on the top left, one can click on Observability > APM > Services.
 This will show the services currently being monitored, which are
-- a FastAPI app (traces and logs)
+- a FastAPI app (traces and logs).
+The pipeline of traces and logs looks like fastapiapp > apmserver > elastic.
+Logs are available under the tab for the service, traces are available under Observability > APM > Traces.
-- a fluent-bit instance pulling logs and metrics from the host system
+- a fluent-bit instance pulling logs and metrics from the host system.
+The pipeline of host system logs and metrics looks like host > fluentbit > apmserver > elastic
+    - The logs will be under a proper service name, and can be accessed under the logs tab for that service.
+    - The metrics will be under a service name of 'unknown', since I haven't found a way of attaching a `service.name` to opentelemetry formatted metrics.
+The metrics are accessed under Observability > Infrastructure > Metrics Explorer.

 #### Alerts